About Denton ISD

 Not only does the school district community support outstanding school facilities, it demands excellence in its educational programs.
 It is truly an educational community where citizens are highly engaged in education – especially with two major universities and a community college within its boundaries.

 The presence of three institutions of higher learning within the district sets a professional learning climate that engages everyone in the community.
 For example, with UNT boasting one of the best music programs in the nation, the district is one of only 10 percent of school districts nationwide that offers orchestra at the elementary level.

-With its huge geographical area of 180 square miles, the Board and district staff work together as a cohesive team to help bridge the gap between these numerous cities, towns, communities and major developments.
+With its huge geographical area of 186 square miles, the Board and district staff work together as a cohesive team to help bridge the gap between these numerous cities, towns, communities and major developments.
+Those areas include:

-Although it covers a large area, Denton ISD's unique ``small town community'' environment separates it from the growing, larger suburban school districts within the Dallas-Fort Worth Metroplex.
-Denton ISD is able to offer all the programs available from larger school districts, but maintains “a small community climate.”
+Although it covers a large area, Denton ISD's unique small town community environment separates it from the growing, larger suburban school districts within the Dallas-Fort Worth Metroplex.
+Denton ISD is able to offer all the programs available from larger school districts while maintaining a small community climate.